gboeing/osmnx/docs/source/getting-started.rst

 Working with Elevation
 ^^^^^^^^^^^^^^^^^^^^^^

-The :code:`elevation` module lets you automatically attach elevations to the graph's nodes from a local raster file or the Google Maps `Elevation API`_ (or any other web API with a compatible interface).
+The :code:`elevation` module lets you automatically attach elevations to the graph's nodes from a local raster file or the Google Maps `Elevation API`_ (or equivalent web API with a compatible interface).
 You can also calculate edge grades (i.e., rise-over-run) and analyze the steepness of certain streets or routes.

 Routing
 ^^^^^^^